 A charrette consists of planning workshops within a tight time frame to allow designers and members of the affected public an opportunity to work together either to figure out what could and should happen at a particular site or a group of land parcels, or to outline a future development plan for a neighborhood or a city.

 The workshop itself is usually accomplished over the course of a weekend, a few consecutive days, or sometimes scattered dates spread out over two weeks.
 Now the schedule tends to be abbreviated and more family-friendly, and more often than not, the less pretentious term workshop is used.

 However, the preparation for a successful decision-making event is quite work intensive, involving collecting relevant information, designing goals and objectives to be met by the final charrette drawing and report, and determining a work program that details the decisions to be made.

 The term and concept are borrowed from architecture, and the original idea was that a short, intense burst of energy (often involving all-nighters) would produce one or more solutions to energize a public decision-making process or a design proposal from the private sector.

 My first charrette required an all-weekend commitment, an announced intention not to waste any time sleeping, and working in an empty building with no heat.
-Over the last 30 years or so, the process has moved away from such marathons, at least for ordinary participants.
+Over the last 30 years or so, the process has moved away from such marathons, at least for most ordinary participants.

 Sometimes now it is the facilitators who must be prepared for late-night work!
 Refining visual concepts and arguing about how to present them can be time-consuming.

 Occasionally only design professionals are involved, and the technique is used to expedite the work of teams of people who otherwise might be multi-tasking or who are not accustomed to working together.

 This would be about the only instance when a charrette would be appropriate for working out complete technical and financial details.
 Nonetheless, the event should be considered the forum in which very difficult and principled decisions, which would be controversial if played out in public meetings, can be reached.